 These fines could be anything from thousands to millions of dollars.
 D&O insurance may cover the legal side of defending the case, but D&O insurance will not cover the related fines and penalty costs.
 It’s a director and officer liability insurance exclusion that many companies and managers forget.

-Insurers can’t cover such damages as the cover would promote poor business behaviour, and directors & officers must face the consequences.
+Insurers can’t cover such damages as the cover would promote poor business behaviour, and directors and officers must face the consequences.
 Therefore, the related director and officer will be liable to pay for the fine themselves.

-Your Business Needs D&O Insurance!
+Your Business Needs D&O Insurance Today!

 Every business that has CEOs, directors, and managers needs D&O insurance.
-Even small companies with under ten employees may need the insurance in case of possible lawsuits against the founder and manager.
+Even small companies with under ten employees may need insurance in case of possible lawsuits against the founder and manager.

 D&O insurance will cover an extensive range of liabilities for any director and officer on duty.
-With D&O insurance, CEOs CMOs, HR managers and more can focus on their responsibilities rather than fear sudden lawsuits.
+With D&O insurance, CEOs, CMOs, HR managers and more can focus on their responsibilities rather than fear sudden lawsuits.